garywiz/chaperone/doc/source/ch/config-service.rst

    it's PID is in case of a crash or internal notification.
 However, it's likely that a future version of chaperone will introduce a "pid_file" directive to allow forking services a way to provide information about their controlling PID.

+.. [#f3] Syslog facilities and severity levels are documented `on Wikipedia <https://en.wikipedia.org/wiki/Syslog>`_.

+.. [#f4]

+   Yes, the seconds field appears at the *end*.
+This is inherited from the `croniter package <https://github.com/kiorky/croniter>`_ which we use to parse and manage the internal cron intervals.
+We considered not documenting it because it seems a bit non-standard, then figured... hey, could be useful.